NVIDIAGameWorks/GeForceNOW-SDK/README.md

 ### What's New in This Release

+* Added new samples (CGameAPISample, SDKDllDirectRefSample, SampleService), see Readme in ./samples for more information.
+* GFNSDK APIs now return explicit error codes on failure to load client DLL or cloud DLL.
-* Fixes an issue with the gfnInitializeRuntimeSdk and gfnIsRunningInCloud APIs returning incorrect values if called as export functions from the SDK DLL when not using the wrapper sources.
+* Fixed an issue with GetClientInfo export missing from the client DLL.
+* Fixed a bug with backwards compatibility for 1.4 and older SDKs in cloud DLL.

 ## Developer Content Portal